-Bruce Lee was on fire in 1972; each of his Hong Kong films broke Asian box office records greater than the last.
+Bruce Lee was on fire in 1972. each of his Hong Kong films broke Asian box office records greater than the last.
 Naturally, Hollywood wanted in on the action, despite having driven him away years earlier.
-At the time, the studio heads were reticent to portray an Asian in any more than a supporting role, even to the point of giving the role that was tailor made for Lee, the Shaolin monk in the Kung Fu television series, to David Carradine, a white actor with no martial arts experience.
-Now that Lee was an international star and a guaranteed moneymaker, Warner Brothers decided to change its tune and offer Bruce his own big-budget, slickly produced star vehicle.
+At the time, the studio heads were reticent to portray an Asian in any more than a supporting role, even to the point of giving the part that was tailor made for Lee, the Shaolin monk in the Kung Fu television series, to David Carradine, a white actor with no martial arts experience.
+With Lee now an international star and a guaranteed money maker, Warner Brothers changed its tune and offered Bruce his own slick, big-budget star vehicle.
 While the experience was two steps forward and one step back for Lee, Enter the Dragon became a legendary success that would forever change the nature of action cinema.

 Braithwaite (Geffrey Weeks), a thoroughly British representative of and unnamed, MI6-esque intelligence agency, has come to the Shaolin temple to recruit Lee (also his character’s name, to avoid any confusion) for a top-secret operation.
 It seems a former Shaolin graduate has perverted the order’s teaching by using his skills to form a criminal empire.
 Han (Kien Shih) controls this empire from a well-guarded private island partially located in British-controlled Hong Kong, and only allows visitors during an annual international martial arts championship.
 Braithwaite wants Lee to accept his invitation and report back on any sort of illegal shenanigans going on behind the scenes.
 Lee accepts the proposition in order to avenge the honor of the Shaolin temple.

 Lee was beautifully suited to be an international movie star because so much of his performance is vividly communicated nonverbally.
 Unspoken, I should say, since Lee’s unique verbalizations during a fight sequence was always a part of his magic.
-He could say more with sly look, cocky gesture, or intense stare than a full page of dialogue.
-Living in America since he was 18, Lee was fluent in English, but still retained a heavy accent.
+He could say more with a sly look, cocky gesture, or intense stare than a full page of dialogue.
+Having lived in America from the age of 18, Lee was fluent in English, but still retained a heavy accent.
 This, combined with his assured but soft-spoken delivery, made the studio nervous.
 So, attempting to make Lee safer for Western consumption, Warner Bros. brought in smooth-talking John Saxon to handle most of the dialogue scenes.
 It’s a painful reminder of Hollywood’s inherent prejudice that even when they give Lee his own version of a Bond film, they don’t trust him to be Bond.

 That said, Saxon is highly entertaining playing roguish, compulsive gambler, Roper, a man so suave he has a car phone installed in his golf cart.
 Roper is mostly used to chew through exposition with a humorous touch, which is a wise move.
 Even though Roper is a fellow competitor in the contest, and Saxon was a real life black belt in karate, his fighting skills are on “elementary playground” level compared to Bruce Lee.
 Appropriately, Roper’s signature move is the nut punch.